 - Hosted via Zoom

-- Programming will focus on interactive components: discussion, feedback, hands-on activities, and panels.
+- Live programming will focus on interactive components: discussion, feedback, hands-on activities, and panels.

 - Attendees will receive 1-2 hours’ of pre-reading for each day, so that they can arrive prepared to focus on discussion and application of principles and strategies.

-Registration rates, now including a 25% virtual event discount, compared to regular rates:
+Registration rates, including a 25% virtual event discount compared to regular rates:

 - Faculty, staff, administrators: $2,250 for four-day workshop

 - Students and postdocs: $1,125 for four-day workshop